 - Tours of local wineries (NZ wines are fantastic)

-- Gondola ascent to the Skyline facility for amazing mountain and lake views, hikes, bungee jumping and a Maori cultural show.
+- Gondola ascent to the Skyline facility for amazing mountain and lake views, hiking and bungee jumping.
 Descent options include mountain bikes, a luge run or hang gliding.
 This is a good half-day activity.